 Concealable Stigmatized Identities

 Several aspects of my research have applications in areas such as law, public health, and education.
-For example, I have an ongoing investigation of the expressive effects of law on attitudes toward social groups.
+For example, Roseanna Sommers and I conducted some experiments about whether laws give people hints about which social groups they should like or dislike.
 Under some conditions, legal protection of a marginalized group may mitigate negative social attitudes toward that group.
-I have studied health consequences of stigma in the context of HIV and injection drug use.
-Finally, my research on racial and sexual orientation bias in the domain of medical training facilitates an understanding of both health disparities resulting from biased medical care and what works (and doesn't work) in anti-bias education.
+Also, my research on racial and sexual orientation bias in the domain of medical training facilitates an understanding of both health disparities resulting from biased medical care and what works (and doesn't work) in anti-bias education.

 For a more complete list, see this recent version of my curriculum vitae [pdf].